Paul-Browne/web-build-process/README.md

 ### TODO

+will be tackled in no particular order :)

-1. use .wbp file for settings?
+1. use .wbp file for settings
-2. auto reload of browser when files change?
+2. auto reload of browser when files change
-3. dev/prod server
-4. migrate scripts to seperate node packages??
-5. template engine?
+3. template engines
+4. option: clean  - delete the build directory on change, rebuild all.
+5. option: cleanFiles  - delete only files, not images on changes, rebuild all.
+6. option: forceBuildFiles  - force build only files, not images.
+7. generate ssl for user
+8. callback when finished
+9. option: array of sizes to resize images
+10. optimize gifs
+11. optimize svgs
+12. optimize webp images
+13. option to generate webp images from pngs and jpgs
+14. show files processed in terminal
+15. show file sizes in terminal
+16. option silent to supress terminal output
+17. improve readme :)
+18. allow for user to pass babel/rollup options
+19. allow user to pass less/sass/css options
+20. option ignore dot files
+22. option ignore dot directories